mluchettii/mkdocs-material-mluchetti/docs/docs/siem-edr/crowdstrike-falcon.md

 1. Go on [ANY.RUN](https://app.any.run/) to detonate the malware in an interactive malware analysis sandbox (business email required).

-2. Click on 'Submit URL' and enter the URL of the malware repo from earlier:
+2. Click on **Submit URL** and enter the URL of the malware repo from earlier:

     <https://github.com/Da2dalus/The-MALWARE-Repo>